ArtHitParade

 1894 Barber Dime

-The craze for coin collection created a legend.
-The book published in 1893 by Augustus Heaton, A Treatise on Coinage of the United States Branch Mints, generates an immediate excitement.
+The book published in 1893 by Augustus Heaton, A Treatise on Coinage of the United States Branch Mints, stirred an immediate excitement.
 Collectors now take consideration of the production plant to gather consistent sets including previously unsuspected rarities.

-No less than fifty collectors contact the San Francisco branch in 1894 for acquiring specimens of all denominations in mint state.
-Regarding the silver dime worth ten cents, only one response is made: San Francisco does not produce that value in 1894.
+Collectors contact the San Francisco branch in 1894 for acquiring complete series in mint state.
+Regarding the silver dime worth ten cents, a single response is made : San Francisco does not produce that value in 1894.

-However, the plant's records indicate that a minuscule amount of 24 dimes was delivered on June 9, 1894.
+Thus the plant's records indicate that 24 dimes were delivered on June 9, 1894.
 This information goes unnoticed at first glance.
-The 1894-S dies with a Barber-type figure had been prepared but the decision for a mass production has not been taken.
+The decision for a mass production has not been taken.
+They were no longer in the cashier's inventory in January 1895.
+The factory managers did not appreciate that they had created the top scarcity of the US regular coinage.

-On the next year, an official says that he had to close the fiscal accounts of the silver stock and that the very small remaining volume could only be used for dimes.
+On the next year, an official stated that he had to close the fiscal accounts of the silver stock and that the very small remaining volume could only be used for dimes.

-The 24 units manufactured with the new tools have not benefited from the perfect setting usually applied when beginning an actual series but they may nevertheless be considered as proofs.
-5 coins have undergone destructive assays.
-The other 19 were probably mixed in a bag with dimes of previous years for their release into circulation.
+The 24 units manufactured with the new tools have not benefited from the perfect setting usually applied when beginning an actual series.
+A few samples were sent to Philadelphia for destructive testing.

 1894-S Barber dime